 What happened to them?
 If a childhood was “normal” and needs were easily met, why are they hurting?

 Deep inside there are hurting people feeling disconnected and disengaged even if they seem to have what society calls the standards of the culture – a house, a car, a marriage and kids.
-Or maybe they have good looks, nice clothes, money and a social media following.
+Or maybe it’s good looks, nice clothes, money and a social media following.

 In the book Lost Connections, Johann Hari lists nine causes of depression – not just one – and it’s answering some of my questions.